 - Explain the legal wrangling that surrounded the Indian Removal Act

-- Describe how depictions of Natives in popular culture helped lead to Native removal
+- Describe how depictions of Native peoples in popular culture helped lead to Native removal

 Pro-Jackson newspapers touted the president as a champion of opening land for White settlement and moving native inhabitants beyond the boundaries of “American civilization.”
 In this effort, Jackson reflected majority opinion: most Americans believed Native peoples had no place in the White republic.
 Jackson’s animosity toward Native Americans ran deep.
 He had fought against the Creek in 1813 and against the Seminole in 1817, and his reputation and popularity rested in large measure on his firm commitment to remove Native residents from states in the South.
 The 1830 Indian Removal Act and subsequent displacement of the Creek, Choctaw, Chickasaw, Seminole, and Cherokee tribes of the Southeast fulfilled the vision of a White nation and became one of the identifying characteristics of the Age of Jackson.

 NATIVE AMERICANS IN POPULAR CULTURE

 Popular culture in the first half of the nineteenth century reflected the aversion to Native Americans that was pervasive during the Age of Jackson.
 Jackson skillfully played upon this racial hatred to engage the United States in a policy of ethnic cleansing, eradicating the Native presence from the land to make way for White civilization.

 In an age of mass democracy, powerful anti-Native sentiments found expression in mass culture, shaping popular perceptions.
 James Fenimore Cooper’s very popular historical novel, The Last of the Mohicans, published in 1826 as part of his Leatherstocking series, told the tale of Nathaniel “Natty” Bumppo (aka Hawkeye), who lived among Native Americans but had been born to White parents.
 Cooper provides a romantic version of the French and Indian War in which Natty helps the British against the French and the feral, bloodthirsty Huron.
 Natty endures even as his Native American friends die, including the noble Uncas, the last Mohican, in a narrative that dovetailed with most people’s approval of Native removal.